ylv-io/coinpledge/README.md

 # CoinPledge
-Reach your goals and connect with people in a meaningful way. your goals and connect with people in a meaningful way.
+Reach your goals and connect with people in a meaningful way.